wearefuturegov/sms-message-tool/README.md

 - ~~don't show "go to bottom" button when the conversation is too short to scroll~~ (DONE)
 - ~~refactor APIs to use consistent error handling~~ (DONE)
 - ~~make sure all form submit handlers handle errors gracefully~~ (DONE)
+- ~~refactor APIs to use same validation schemas as forms~~ (DONE)

 1. improve load more messages (IN PROGRESS)
 2. improve loading skeletons (IN PROGRESS)
-3. refactor APIs to use same validation schemas as forms
-4. add missing unit tests
+3. add missing unit tests
-5. make sure pages gracefully 404 if conversation or contact can't be found
+4. make sure pages gracefully 404 if conversation or contact can't be found

 ### Next